ft/ufw/doc/pages/devel.md

 ## MakeMeHappy Orchestration {#develmmh}

-The `mmh` build orchestration tool that uses some of `ufw`'s CMake modules to perform its job.
+The `mmh` build orchestration tool, while not being strictly required, is recommended for more complex build tasks with `ufw` being involved. `mmh` uses some of `ufw`'s CMake modules to perform its job.
 In other words, if you would like to use `mmh` for build orchestration, you must depend on `ufw`.
 It is not required to link against any of the `ufw` libraries, but some of the CMake modules are non-optional.

 ### MakeMeHappy Module Support {#ufwmmhmodule}